grafana/metrictank/docs/render-path.md

 # Optimizations

-Metrictank has two specific optimizations that can be enabled with the config settings:
+Grafana Metrictank has two specific optimizations that can be enabled with the config settings:

 ```
 [http]